thecarp/dactyl-keyboard/doc/options-main.md

 #### Parameter <a id="mcu-anchoring-anchor">`anchor`</a>

-{:default :origin, :parse-fn #object[clojure.core$keyword 0x6413eeb7 "clojure.core$keyword@6413eeb7"], :validate [:dactyl-keyboard.param.schema/anchor]}A code identifying an anchor point.
-This can the default value (`origin`) or a name (built-in or alias) identifying a feature.
+A code identifying an anchor point.
+This can be the default value (`origin`) or a name (built-in or alias) identifying a feature.

 #### Parameter <a id="mcu-anchoring-side">`side`</a>